brunorsvr/pague-ai-front/README.md

 NG_APP_DEBTS_ENDPOINT=/debts
 ```

 You can point `NG_APP_API_BASE_URL` to any backend host (production, staging, etc.) without changing the source code.
-The Angular build system will inject any `NG_APP_*` variable into `import.meta.env`, which the application uses to configure the AuthService and Dívidas page.
+Make sure the backend is running before starting the frontend; follow the instructions in the backend repository’s README: https://github.com/joaosalazarr/Pague.AI-Backend.
+The Angular build system will inject any `NG_APP_*` variable into `import.meta.env`, which the application uses to configure the AuthService and Debts page.

 ## Development server